farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > When a roll creates a consequence, you use the `position rating` to see how many segments you tick on danger clocks, how much stress a character gets when they are harmed, etc.
 >
-> While the GM usually sets the initial ratings, the entire table should participate in the discussion to make sure every aspect of the fictions were taken in consideration to establish those before a action roll is made.
+> While the GM usually sets the initial ratings, the entire table should participate in the discussion to make sure all aspects of the fiction are taken into consideration before an action roll is made.
 >
 > More on clocks in [**Mechanics&nbsp;»&nbsp;Clocks**](mechanics#clocks)